claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 ## Getting to know each other

+(Each bullet point represents a different activity!
+This is not all one activity.)

 - Write down something nobody knows about you, then we have to guess which one is who.
+    - In person:
+      - this goes on folded pieces of paper.
+    - Remotely:
+      - Get people to add cards to a Trello board or similar
-    - In person this goes on folded pieces of paper.
-Remotely you can use a spreadsheet and just agree to not pay attention to who's writing what.
+      - Or you can use a spreadsheet and just agree to not pay attention to who's writing what.
 The more people, the less likely people will register who wrote what.
 - Use paper and crayons (and glue and whatever else you want to give them) to introduce yourself.
 - Split into pairs and share something small you find satisfying, eg cycling over crunchy Autumn leaves.
 Then share your partner's satisfying thing with the rest of the group.
 - In groups of 3, design a superhero.
 You get to choose one super power each and combine them into one hero.
 Draw a collaborative picture of the result.